top of page

 This book stands out because of its unique format: a conversation between a philosopher and a student.
 It introduces Adlerian psychology in a way that’s easy to understand and surprisingly freeing.
 The core message is that you don’t need everyone’s approval to live a meaningful life.
 It challenges common beliefs about happiness, relationships, and responsibility, and it encourages readers to take control of their own choices.

 This book is highly recommended for my fellow people-pleasers!
-Recommended to me by a good friend during a troubling time for myself, I could not have appreciated this book more.
+Recommended to me by a good friend during a troubling time for me, I could not have appreciated this book more.
+It is helping me find out who I am.
+To live authentically.
+And that is a must for any coach.

 3. Eleven Rings by Phil Jackson